wadeschulz/cellmaps_image_embedding/docs/usage.rst

 *Optional*

 - ``--model_path``
     URL or path to model file for image embedding.
-Default is a link to a specific Densenet model.
+If left unspecified then the winning Densenet model from `Human Protein Atlas Kaggle Challenge`_ is used

 - ``--name``
     Name of this run, needed for FAIRSCAPE.
 If unset, name value from the directory specified by --inputdir will be used.